mvcss/mvcss.github.com/source/foundation/base.md

 ```

 ### Inline Content
-Inline content is made up of—you guessed it—inline elements.
+Inline content is made up of&mdash;you guessed it&mdash;inline elements.
 These include tags like `a`, `strong`, `em`, `code`, and any others that don't force a line break before and after themselves by default.

 ```sass
 // -------------------------------------